Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Introduction

 \section{Introduction}

+Total knee arthroplasty (TKA) has evolved into a mature surgical intervention { and the number of patients undergoing TKA has considerably increased in the last decades.
+In the United States for example, the number of TKA performed each year has increased from 31.2 per 100\,000 person-years during the period 1971--1976 to 220.9 during the period 2005--2008.
+In 2012, more than 670,000 total knee replacements were performed in the United States alone, with corresponding aggregate charges of \$36.1 billion \cite{Skou.2015}.}

-Total knee arthroplasty (TKA) has evolved into a mature surgical intervention.
-According to the recent overview article of Sharkey et al. \cite{Sharkey.2014} and references therein, there is an ever more increasing number of patients undergoing TKA intervention; in 2003 more than 400\,000 primary TKA were performed and demand was estimated to increase by almost 700\% to over three million procedures by the year 2030.
-Despite long survivorship (survival rates greater than 90\% after 10 years follow-up), the increasing number of primary TKA has been associated with increased rates of revision TKA procedures According to Sharkey et al. \cite{Sharkey.2014} the most common failure mechanisms of TKA was loosening (39.9\%).
+Despite long survivorship (survival rates greater than 90\% after 10 years follow-up), the increasing number of primary TKA has been associated with increased rates of revision TKA procedures.
+According to \cite{Sharkey.2014} the most common failure mechanisms { among the revision cases} of TKA was loosening (39.9\%).

 In view of these numbers, most notably the percentage of loosening among the failure mechanisms, there is a need and space for improvements.
 While implant loosening can have different causes as implant wear or infection \cite{Carr.2012}, stress shielding inducing bone loss an important case likewise, for a review of periprosthetic osteolysis we refer to \cite{Gallo.2013}.